AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Method

 \subsection{What does \vdit know about camera pose?}

-Foundational video models acquire rich knowledge about the physical world, and we hypothesize that they store information about the camera signal within their representations.
+Foundational video models acquire rich knowledge about the physical world, and we hypothesize that they store information about the camera pose within their representations.
 To investigate this, we perform linear probing of our base \vditwithref\ model on the RealEstate10k~\cite{RealEstate10k} dataset (not seen during training) for camera extrinsics.
 Specifically, we take 1,000 random 49-frame videos from RealEstate10K, feed them into \vdit\ under 8 noise levels $(1/8, 2/8, ..., 1)$, and extract the activations for all 32 DiT blocks.
-Next, we split them into 900 train and 100 test videos and train a linear ridge regression model to predict the rotation pitch/yaw/roll angles and translation vectors for the entire viewpoint trajectory ($49\times 6$ target values in total).
+Next, we split the random videos into 900 train and 100 test videos and train a linear ridge regression model to predict the rotation pitch/yaw/roll angles and translation vectors for the entire viewpoint trajectory ($49\times 6$ target values in total).
 This results in $8 \times 32$ trained models, and we report the rotation and (normalized) translation errors~\cite{CameraCtrl} on a held-out test set of 100 videos in \Cref{fig:linprob-analysis}.
-Surprisingly, \vdit can accurately predict the camera signal, achieving minimum test errors of \apprx{0.025} for rotation and for \apprx{0.48} translation prediction.
-The knowledge quality increases around layer \#9 and peaks in the range of \#13-21.
-We reason that since the camera information in block \#13 is stored in such a disentangled manner, then the model is using it to build other representations, and conditioning the camera at this point is risky and unnecessary and would interfere with other visual features.
-In this way, we propose to input the camera \textit{only} in the first \#8 blocks and leave the rest 24 DiT blocks unconditioned.
-We empirically found in \Cref{sec:experiments:ablations}, that this not only reduces the amount of trainable parameters \apprx{4} times and improves training speed \apprx{\linprobtrainspeedup}\%, but also enhances the visual quality \apprx{10}\%.
+Surprisingly, \vdit can accurately predict the camera pose, achieving minimum test errors of \apprx{0.025} for rotation and for \apprx{0.48} translation prediction.
+The knowledge quality increases around layer \#9 and peaks in the range of \#13--21.
+We reason that since the camera information in block \#13 is stored in such a disentangled manner, then the model is using it to build other representations; hence, conditioning the camera in this block is risky and unnecessary and would interfere with other visual features, as shown in our ablations.
+In this way, we propose to input the camera conditioning \textit{only} in the first \#8 blocks and leave the remaining 24 DiT blocks unconditioned.
+We find in \Cref{sec:experiments:ablations} that this not only reduces the number of trainable parameters by \apprx{4} times and improves training speed by \apprx{\linprobtrainspeedup}\%, but also enhances the visual quality by \apprx{10}\%.